SouthGreenPlatform/VcfHunter/README.md

 folder were the reference sequence is stored if they do not already exist.
 Make sure that you have right to write in this folder!

+**Warning:** If you use the STAR aligner for the read mapping onto the reference sequence, it only works on uncompressed fastq files (gunzip fastq.gz)

 Outputs are dependent of the steps you are running and each steps use the output of the preceding one.